MacDonald Community Fellowship Recipients

 Community partner: Refugee Community Partnership

-Victoria Nguyen is a junior from Durham, North Carolina, majoring in nutrition with a minor in chemistry.
-She has been involved with Refugee Community Partnership (RCP) since her first year at Carolina.
-As a part of RCP, she has built relationships with refugee families to provide long-term support in their lives in North Carolina.
-Nguyen will use the MacDonald Fellowship to strengthen RCP’s partnership program with UNC Doulas, which provides support to pregnant refugee mothers during delivery.
+Victoria Nguyen was a fellow as a junior nutrition major with a chemistry minor from Durham, North Carolina.
+Having been involved with Refugee Community Partnership since her first year at Carolina, Nguyen built relationships with refugee families to provide long-term support in their lives in North Carolina.
+As a MacDonald fellow, Nguyen strengthened RCP’s partnership program with UNC Doulas, which provides support to pregnant refugee mothers during delivery.
 The key component of the RCP-Doula Partnership is providing in-person interpreters who are refugee community members themselves.
 These individuals are not only language interpreters, but cultural interpreters as well.
-Nguyen will use her MacDonald Fellowship funds to compensate interpreters, to make them a consistent part of the program.
-Nguyen will also use the fellowship to create media and literature to inform both refugee members and the broader community about the partnership.
-Nguyen will also use the fellowship to build partnerships with public health workers and nutrition and maternal and child health professors at Carolina to create informational materials on proper prenatal nutrition that is both culturally sensitive and appropriate.
-Lastly, Nguyen will use the MacDonald Fellowship to collect qualitative and quantitative reporting on the outcomes of this program.
+Nguyen used her MacDonald Fellowship funds to compensate interpreters, to make them a consistent part of the program.
+Nguyen also created media and literature to inform both refugee members and the broader community about the partnership.
+She built partnerships with public health workers and nutrition and maternal and child health professors at Carolina to create informational materials on proper prenatal nutrition that was both culturally sensitive and appropriate.
+Lastly, Nguyen collected qualitative and quantitative reporting on the outcomes of this program.

 Teaching Through SOAR